Matt-Mike/SQL-Query-Log/README.md

 #JOINS (INNER/OUTER/FULL) / UNIONS / AS
 Combines information from multiples tables

+# JOINS (INNER/OUTER/LEFT/RIGHT) | AS Statement | UNION
+JOINS combine information from multiple tables

+**AS** creates an "alias" for a column or result

 # LIKE/ILIKE
 Performs pattern matching against string data with the use of **wildcard** characters